-Many poisonous relationship habits are being baked in our culture and that exactly is the problem.
+Beware the 3 relationship poisons!
+Many relationship poisons and habits are being baked in our culture and that exactly is the problem.
+These can decimate even the strongest of relationships for good.

 Linda: In the Buddhist tradition, there is an image known as the wheel of samsara.
 That wheel is a symbol of the cycle of conditions that go round and round and round.